barbazul/1kfa/mod_guide_player.md

 Stamina points), or choose to take one Wound token instead.

 Let's further say your character had lost 3 Stamina points earlier in the battle.
-With only 7 Stamina points left, it's a wise time to take a Wound.
+With only 7 Stamina points left, it's a wise time to take a Wound (see below).

 ## Distribute